openlibraryenvironment/reshare-doc/doc/2019-12-16--integration-notes.md

   * username -- there is no patron-request field for this, but can NCIP supply it?
   * email address -- there _is_ a patron-request field for this, but can NCIP supply it?
 If so, then we will need to rethink the rule that OpenURLs cannot be submitted unless the patron email address is explicitly specified.

-* The "Requesting user" card included an "ID" field.
+* The "Requesting user" card includes an "ID" field.
 We should probably just display the patron reference there.